-4.1.46.4.2 Action Plan for the Santa Rosa Area Interim Action Plan (1986 – 1990) for the Santa Rosa Area
+6.4.2 Action Plan for the Santa Rosa Area Interim Action Plan (1986 – 1990) for the Santa Rosa Area

-On or before July 1, 1990, the Regional Water Board will formally review this Interim Action Plan and may revoke authority to discharge under the provisions of the plan or may extend the interim compliance date providing the City of Santa Rosa demonstrates to the Regional Water Board reasonable progress on the City’s stated goal to eliminate direct disposal of treated waste in the Russian River.
+On or before July 1, 1990, the North Coast Water Board will formally review this Interim Action Plan and may revoke authority to discharge under the provisions of the plan or may extend the interim compliance date providing the City of Santa Rosa demonstrates to the North Coast Water Board reasonable progress on the City’s stated goal to eliminate direct disposal of treated waste in the Russian River.

 1. There shall be no discharge of waste to the Russian River from the Laguna Regional Sewage Treatment Facility during the period of May 15 through September 30 each year.
 There shall be no discharge from the Laguna Regional Sewage Treatment Facility for all other periods except as follows: